post-self/post-self.ink/content/about/characters.md

 ### Sarah Genet (she/her)

 Sarah is a psychologist and one of the emissaries chosen to meet with the Artemisians.
 She later becomes a mentor for Codrin as ey works on moving towards psychology as a career.
-She's described as having short, gray hair and wearing business casual sorts of clothes.
+She's described as an indigenous Canadian woman, with long black-and-gray hair and darker skin, often wearing business casual, though she tends to meet with her clients with an appearance that matches their mode of interaction..

 ### Debarre (he/him)